hhicks658/html-css-relearn-website/README.md

 ## Features

  This project currently includes
- - Basic Html structure--- Demonstrates how to set up a simple webpage using elements like <html>, <head>, <body>, and more.
+ - Basic Html structure--- Demonstrates how to set up a simple webpage using elements like <html>, <head>, <body>,and more.
  - Text Formatting---Examples of headings, paragraphs. bold/italic text, and lists

 ## Getting Started